MarioBDourado/jobsity-challenge/README.md

 ### Installation

-To install, execute the following commands:
+To install, execute the following steps:

-- `composer install`
+- Execute `composer install`
+- Execute `cp .env.example .env`
+- Execute `php artisan key:generate`
+- Set the database configurations on the .env file
 - `artisan migrate`
+- Set the mail configurations on the .env file